retry51776/notes/psychlogy/README.md

 - Past can't change; Only reflect if you intended change yourself for future.
 > Change your path is easier than change what your desire.

+- Repetition training is most effective way to change.

 - Pain + Reflection = Progress
 > Mistake indices there is a problem; It's up to player which 1 out of 4 [actions](#action) to handle it.
 >> If you choose #3; You may unlock a game equipment`principle, skill, money, or lesson`; It's up to you to collect`or not collect` this new equipment
 >
 >> Principle has different level, you can **REFINE** principle to get better principle; Or keep using level 1 principle`early child conclusion` you collected;

+- We develop heuristics first, `optimize based of statistical bias`, then algorithms `framework explain all possible paths`;

+`Team work principals:`
 - Goal is not important, execution path is the key.
 The skill to navigate in path and understand the tradeoffs is what makes different.

-- We develop heuristics first, `optimize based of statistical bias`, then algorithms `framework explain all possible paths`;

 - Establish goal & rule in advanced, and transparent environment.